JamesStudd/UnityGoogleSheetsDatabase/README.md

 # UnityGoogleSheetsDatabase
 Unity Editor tool, which helps design game-logic database (such as characters, weapons, items stats etc.) using Google Spreadsheets.

+# Disclaimer
+This package has been included as a module into NorskaLib repository; this repository will not receive updates!

 # How to
 ## Install the Package
 ### via Package Manager